Skip to content

 • Stolen Identity Risk

-Each score is labeled Low, Medium, or High to help guide review decisions.
+Each score is categorized as Low, Medium, or High to help guide review decisions.

 • Low Risk: Proceed with standard verification.